aws/sagemaker-tensorflow-extensions/README.rst

 ------------
 SageMaker TensorFlow extensions builds on Python 3.4-3.8 in Linux with a TensorFlow version >= 1.7.
 Older versions of TensorFlow are not supported.
 Please make sure to checkout the branch of sagemaker-tensorflow-extensions that matches your TensorFlow version.

+Please note that:
-Please note that TensorFlow extensions 2.2.0 only builds on Python 3.7.
+TensorFlow extensions 2.2.0 only builds on Python 3.7.
+TensorFlow extensions 2.6.0 only builds on Python 3.8.

 SageMaker Pipe Mode
 -------------------